At age 4, your child might have completed these skills:

 - Language skills.
 Understand rhyming.
 Use sentences that give many details.
 Use the future tense.
 State his or her full name.

 - Social skills.
 Want to be like his or her friends.
-Follow rules.
-Understand gender.
+Can follow rules.
+Aware of gender.
 Like to sing, act and dance.

 - Cognitive skills.
-Know about common items, such as food and money Correctly count 10 or more objects.
+Know about common items, such as food and money.
+Count 10 or more objects.
 Copy a triangle and other geometric patterns.

 - Physical skills.
 Stand on one foot for at least 10 seconds.
 Hop, skip, swing and do somersaults.
-Dress and use the toilet on his or her own..
-Begin to learn to swim.
+Use the toilet on his or her own.

 If your child's development seems to be lagging behind in certain areas, share your concerns with your child's doctor.

 Feb.
 24, 2016